 Fazer Sustainable Grain Farming Principles

 Substantial progress was made towards fulfilling the Fazer Grain Vision, and Fazer’s Sustainable Grain Farming Principles were developed and approved.
 Fazer’s Sustainable Grain Farming Principles serve as a basis for active sustainability cooperation with farmers.
 The principles aim at minimising eutrophication and the use of chemicals while supporting resource efficiency and productivity.
 The Fazer Grain Vision is part of Fazer’s Baltic Sea commitment.
-In 2016, Fazer Bakery and Fazer Mills in Sweden and Finland set a target that all grain shall fulfil the Fazer Grain Vision principles by 2025.
+In 2016, Fazer Bakery in Sweden and Finland set a target that all grain shall fulfil the Fazer Grain Vision principles by 2025.

 Committed to Zero deforestation